moja-global/GCBM.Belize/README.md

 Steps 3, 4 and 5 can be enabled/disabled in the run_all.bat file to perform a sensitivity analysis on the DOM pools

+## Postprocessing and sensitivity analysis

+Postprocessing codes using R are included in the Postprocessing folder for reference purposes.

+If you are going to use this coded, we recommend to use [Rstudio](https://www.rstudio.com/) and open the Postprocessing/GCBM_Belize_Sensitivity.Rproj file, the [renv](https://rstudio.github.io/renv/articles/renv.html) package was used for library management, and a renv.lock file with the required packages is included

+In order to perform sensitivity analysis, the Standalone_GCBM folder can be duplicated with another name (e.g. Standalone_GCBM_decaymod) and the run_all.bat can me modified and run.
+Then, the Postprocessing/Summarize_DOM_Stocks.R code has to be modified to generate graphs and tables with this new configuration (instructions in the code)

 ## How to Get Involved?